TheLucasMoore/thelucasmoore.github.io/_posts/2016-07-24-Publishing-Slack-Integrations.markdown

   }
 }
 ```
-And magically, you've now installed my app in your slack channel!
+And magically, you've now have installed my app in your Slack channel!

 ## Most importantly: HAVE FUN

 ![pokemon](/assets/pokemon.png)

 Building things should be downright fun.
 Broken apps can feel frustrating, but I find the satisfaction of building a working app worth a week of struggle.
 Writing the HTML and CSS for this project was a blast from the past.
 I designed the background myself in Photoshop and used an 8-bit Google Font called [VT323](https://www.google.com/fonts/specimen/VT323).
-The images are pulled from Pokemon Red screenshots, like the one above.
+The images are pulled from Pokemon Red screenshots, like the one above, which I grew up playing.

 I'm most proud of the borders around each section, which is some CSS magic with border-radius, background-clip and border-image.

 ```css
 section {